matter-labs/zksync-lite-docs/docs/README.md

 home: true
 heroImage: /LogoHero.svg
 heroAlt: zkSync
-heroText: null
-tagline: Scalable ETH & ERC20 token transfers
+tagline: Scalability engine for Ethereum driven by zkRollup
 actionText2: Read documentation
 actionLink2: overview/
-actionText: Demo wallet
+actionText: Open demo wallet
 actionLink: https://rinkeby.zksync.io/
 features:
 - title: Scalable.
-  details: Transaction costs in a fraction of cent.
-Up to 3500 TPS.
+  details: Up to 3500 TPS.
+Transaction costs in a fraction of cent.
 - title: Simple.
-  details: Clean and intuitive API + UI that works with most Ethereum wallets.
+  details: Clean and intuitive API.
+UI that works with most Ethereum wallets.
 - title: Secure.
-  details: Security gurantees on par with mainnet thanks to zkRollup technology.
+  details: Every transaction is verified by a smart contract on the mainnet.
 footer: Made with ❤️ by Matter Labs
 ---